NLSanyu/SendITAPI/README.md

 ### Installing

 ```
-Copy the link for cloning this repository form the "Clone or download button"
+Copy the link for cloning this repository from the "Clone or download button"
 Create a folder on your computer
 Create a virtual environment and activate it (instruction below are for virtualenvwrapper)
   $ mkvirtualenv my_venv